zhu-yj/ABNODE/README.md

 This project uses several Python packages listed in `requirements.txt`.
 To ensure compatibility and avoid conflicts, it's recommended to set up a virtual environment before installing dependencies.

-To create a virtual environment and install the required packages, run the following commands:
+To install the required packages, run the following commands:

 ```bash
 # Install dependencies from requirements.txt